nabiafshan/tutorials/README.md

 ## Other recommended links

-* [Here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/02_assessing_quality.html) is some useful information on the contents of FASTQ files.
+* [Here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/02_assessing_quality.html) is some to-the-point, useful information on the contents of FASTQ files.
-* [Official website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for fastqc, contains example good and bad results.
+* [Official website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for fastqc.
+Super useful to look at example good and bad results.
-* [Fastqc manual](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) explains what the different analysis modules mean (see Section 3)
+* [Fastqc manual](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) explains what the different analysis modules mean (see Section 3).

+## Honorable Mentions
+* Can also `git clone link/to/repo` in HPC. (but `scp` will surely be useful someday.)